 - A restrictive device that allows the water to drip rather than flow from the tubes.

 This is where a little planning goes a long way, and it is an appropriate idea to draw a plan of how to construct the system to best suit individual requirements.

-This will create a guide to refer to, and will also help estimate the quantity of materials required.
+This will create a guide to refer to, and will also help estimate the number of materials required.

 The supply of water and its location in relation to the area that requires irrigation is extremely important as without water the system will not work.